$\delta N$ formalism with gradient interactions: Introduction

 This paper is organized as follows.
 In section~\ref{sec:SUA}, we review the SUA and its implementation through the higher-order matching method and the standard $\delta N$ formalism.
 We emphasize the role of spatial gradients and discuss the limitations inherent in these approaches.
 Section~\ref{sec:Incorporating_gradient} is devoted to the development of our source-term approach.
 In subsection~\ref{sec:the_source_term} we introduce a gradient-corrected $\delta N$ framework by incorporating an effective source term into the background Klein--Gordon equation and demonstrate its formal equivalence to the gradient expansion.
-We then validate the formalism by comparing its predictions with full linear perturbation theory for two representative inflationary models in subsection~\ref{sec:LPT}.
+We then validate the formalism by comparing its predictions with linear perturbation theory for two representative inflationary models in subsection~\ref{sec:LPT}.
 As an application, we compute the equilateral non-Gaussianity parameter and show that gradient interactions play a crucial role, comparing our results with those obtained using the standard $\delta N$ approach in subsection~\ref{sec:NG}.
 Section~\ref{sec:Summary} summarizes our findings.
-In the appendix, we review the $\delta N$ formalism with spatial curvature introduced in Ref.~\cite{artigas2025extended} and refine it by specifying the appropriate initial conditions and clarifying its domain of validity.
+In the appendix, we review the $\delta N$ formalism with spatial curvature introduced in Ref.~\cite{artigas2025extended} and compare its results with those of our proposed $\delta N$ formalism.

-\section{Separate universe approach and $\delta N$ formalism}
+\section{\boldmath Separate universe approach and $\delta N$ formalism}

 In this section, we review the SUA, its formulation within linear cosmological perturbation theory, and its practical implementation through the $\delta N$ formalism.
 Particular emphasis is placed on the role of spatial gradient interactions, which are systematically neglected both in the SUA and in the standard $\delta N$ framework.
 We further discuss methods that incorporate gradient effects via an expansion.